zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 ## Workflow
 ### Predict gene expression
-From previously trained PriLer tissue-specific model (Module 1), predict gene expression based on genotype-only dataset
+From previously trained PriLer tissue-specific model (Module 1), predict gene expression based on genotype-only data set

 *--InfoFold* is the folder with gene-snp distance matrix ENSEMBL_gene_SNP_2e+5_chr<>_matrix.mtx, *--outTrain_fold* is the folder with overall results from PriLer